ISRAEL PHOTOS III -- A COLLECTION OF PHOTOS FROM ISRAELWITH DESCRIPTIONS OF SCENES AND SITES PERTINENT TO THE STUDY OF CHRISTIANITY |

 The story of Joshua did not even mention encountering any Egyptian troops in his campaign, yet Merneptah reported encountering Israel.
 The Egyptian army of Merneptah took credit for destroying Gezer and the writer of Joshua gave Joshua the credit for destroying the army of Gezer, after the supposed destruction of Gezer (Stratum XIV described by Dever, 1990, Recent Archaeological Discoveries- Dever presumed Philistine destruction of site) .
 Israel was supposed to have already taken control of the hill country by about 1200 as archaeologists indicated that there was a taboo against the use of pork from about 1200 onward.
 The "laws of Moses" advised the Hebrew not to eat pork.
 According to Herodotus and other evidence the priestly class in Egypt did not favor the use of pork.
 Egypt had long controlled or influenced cities in Israel during the Egyptian Hyksos Avaris dynasty during the Middle Bronze Age and the Theban dynasty during the Late Bronze Age.

 The book of Joshua stated that the royal city of Gibeon surrendered to Joshua, yet the city was not occupied until the Iron Age about 1200 and reached status as a royal city during Iron Age II after 1000.
-One grave with some LBAI pottery and a scarab was found in a tomb below the IAII walled city of Gibeon by Pritchard.
-There was no LBA II pottery or scarabs from after the time of Amenophis III found on the hill of Gibeon.
+Two tombs with some LBA I-II pottery and 2 scarabs of Thutmosis III and Amenhotep II (15th century BC) were found in a tomb below the IA II walled city of Gibeon by Pritchard.
+There was no LBA pottery found amongst the ancient city remains of Gibeon by Pritchard.
+There was EB, MB I-II, and IA I-II pottery found on top of the hill excavated by Pritchard.
+Pritchard trenched the sides of the hill to locate the MB and IA city walls.
+The evidence supports a theory there may have been an Egyptian presence in the form of a garrison or agricultural estate during the LBA without any city being located there.
+In the 10th century BC Shoshenq of Egypt recorded Gibeon on a conquest list. http://dqhall.com/gibeon/

 Based on these and other findings, Joshua is not a credible account, nor was there credibility of an army numbering 600,000 fighting men crossing the deserts of the Sinai and Negev with their children and livestock.
 If they had crossed the desert and then lost even one battle at Ai (Et Tell - "The ruined village") by a handful of men who had been dead for hundreds of years, while Jericho behind them had been destroyed about 1550, and Hazor claimed to have been destroyed by Joshua in 1200 B.C. was to thrive for another few centuries, then there is some sort of calamity in this historical fiction.
 In as much as the battle accounts were faked, God's role in the politics of that era may have been faked also.

-One may reject parts of the Torah-Pentateuch and support a theory that God was not a genocidal God, nor should God be blamed for the execution of all the first born males of Egypt with extreme prejudice in order to appease those who thought God was responsible for the outcome of all military conflicts.
+One may reject parts of the Torah-Pentateuch and support a theory that God was not a genocidal God, nor should God be blamed for the execution of all the first born males of Egypt with extreme prejudice.
 The tale of Joshua was fabricated, the Exodus may have been fabricated also.
 For all intensive purposes Moses was a novelist with a need to preserve his law.
 Moses' laws of hygiene are woefully inadequate and obsolete in the light of scientific achievement and true historical record, including the work of Louis Pasteur and other medical pioneers.
-Moses gave you laws against adultery, fornication, homosexuality and perversion.
-These are good in principle although one might argue for mercy.
+Moses gave you laws against adultery, fornication, homosexuality and perversion; Moses was the writer(s) of Deuteronomy -- the lawgiver(s), not a man who crossed the desert with 600,000 fighting men and their families as told in the fictional account of Exodus.
 The punishment for adultery required stoning the participants in the act to death that was worse than the crime.
-Laws against murder may superceded laws against adultery.
+Laws against murder may supercede laws against adultery.
 Adultery is a valid excuse for divorce as adultery betrayed the trust in a marriage.
 Adultery and fornication may have created single parent families and produced children lacking full parental support.

 Tel Sultan - Jericho from Hilltop Restaurant, April 2008